 After four months in Mexico and then Costa Rica volunteering, I was ready to return home and needed to travel out of San Jose.
-If you’re flying out of Costa Rica’s Airport, here are a few tips for you.
+If you’re flying out of Costa Rica’s Airport and you are using tours similar to if you decided to visit www.buenavistadelrincon.com before your adventure then here are a few tips for you.
 There are several things that one must know in order to get through Juan Santamaria International Airport (SJO) efficiently.
 I had a long wait at the airport and thought I would share some of my thoughts in an effort to maybe help someone else who might be traveling in and out of Costa Rica soon.

 After paying the exit tax, you’ll go to your individual airline service desk where you can then check in your bag and receive your airline tickets.
 Every sign at the airport is in both English and Spanish.
 From ticketing you’ll head to the security area.
 Security in Costa Rica is much faster and simpler than it is in the U.S. You aren’t required to take your shoes off and laptops can stay in their bag and go in the same bin as your belt, and phone.
 However, you’ll have to make sure you have nothing in your pockets.

 From this area you can go left if you want to visit the food court.
 There’s a KFC, Quiznos, Malinche, Smash Burger, TCBY, CinnaBun, Centenario Bar & Café, and a Café Britt Coffee Shop in the food court area if you’re looking to grab a quick bite before you board your flight.

 If you follow this hallway to its end, It will lead you directly to your respective gate area.
 While you wait for your flight, you can also enjoy the free WiFi.